Use a QR Code reader on a mobile device to add this person as a contact:

 - Aniebiet Ekong, 2021.
 Informing the development of a culturally-adapted intervention/tool for healthy eating for pregnant African immigrants living in the UK

 - Eirini Iro Arvanitidou, 2024.
 Informing the development of a nutrition intervention for couples in the preconception period to promote healthy nutrition and healthy body weight

 - Sulochana Rai-Dhakal.
-Assessing factors associated with high rate of Caesarean section in urban Nepal and possible strategies to overcome this trend: A hospital-based study
+Assessing factors associated with rising caesarean section rates in urban Nepal: a hospital-based study

 - The Hinchingbrooke Third Stage Trial (Anglia and Oxford Regional Health Authority, 01 Jun 1992).
 Completed